StellaContrail/wave-function/README.md

 </h3>
 <p>
 Electrons are orbiting around the nucleus.
-Each state of them has the energy level due to the Pauli's principle.
+Each state has an energy level due to Pauli's principle.
 This program calculates the energy levels by solving the proper Schroedinger Equation.
 There are several ways to solve differential equation with some boundary conditions such as FDM(Finite-Difference Method), and Rungekutta + Bisection Method.
 The picture below shows the wave functions of an electron orbiting around a hydrogen nucleus with orbital quantum number l=1.